 This is one of my new favorite things to make with zucchini.
 It’s just like a meatball sub but instead of meatballs it’s zucchini.
-This is much healthier than a meatball sub but it is just as tasty.
+These zucchini marinara subs are much healthier than a meatball sub but it is just as tasty.
 I got the idea for this recipe from one I found on allrecipes.com.

 - 2 medium zucchini, diced (cut lengthwise into fourths and the diced into 1/2 inch chunks)

 - 2 mushroom, sliced

 - 3/4 – 1 cup marinara sauce (depending on how saucy you want it)